 Section 6.01.
 Membership.
-The Nominating Committee shall consist of five Members, elected by the Members of the Corporation, who shall serve three-year staggered terms.
-The President shall designate each year the Chair of the Nominating Committee from among its five members.
+The Nominating Committee shall consist of seven Members, one of whom is the immediate Past-President, and six of whom are elected by the Members of the Corporation and who shall serve three-year staggered terms.
+The President shall designate each year the Chair of the Nominating Committee from among its seven members.

 Section 6.02.
 Function.
 The Nominating Committee shall identify, determine the eligibility of, and recommend to the Board of Directors persons to be considered for elected offices of the Corporation.
-The Nominating Committee shall report to the Executive Director six (6) months prior to the annual meeting a slate of one (1) candidate for Vice President and two (2) candidates from among individual members of the Corporation for Secretary/Treasurer, Director, and member of the Nominating Committee to be elected.
-Candidates for Director, Officer and Nominating Committee member will then be elected by a plurality of the members by a vote by ballot sent to members at least three (3) months prior to the annual meeting and returned to the Executive Director postmarked at least six (6) weeks before the annual meeting.
+The Nominating Committee shall report to the Executive Director five (5) months prior to the annual meeting a slate of one (1) candidate for Vice President and two (2) candidates from among individual members of the Corporation for Secretary/Treasurer, Director, and member of the Nominating Committee to be elected.
+Candidates for Director, Officer and Nominating Committee member will then be elected by a plurality of the members by a vote by ballot sent to members at least three (3) months prior to the annual meeting and returned to the Executive Director postmarked at least two (2) months before the annual meeting.
 The Nominating Committee shall provide candidates for office with copies of these By-Laws.
 The Nominating Committee may not inform candidates of others running for that position.
-The Executive Director shall promptly notify all candidates.
+The Executive Director shall promptly notify all candidates of the election outcome, and the President may follow with a letter to all candidates.